 snowflake architecture

-• Snowflake provides a scalable Cloud-based platform for enterprises and developers and supports advanced Data Analytics.
-There are multiple data stores available, but Snowflake’s architectural capabilities and data-sharing capabilities are unique.
+Snowflake provides a scalable Cloud-based platform for enterprises and developers and supports advanced data analytics.
+Multiple data stores are available, but Snowflake’s architectural and data-sharing capabilities are unique.

-• Snowflake’s architecture enables storage and computing to scale independently, so customers can use storage and computing separately and pay for it.
+• Snowflake’s architecture enables storage and computing to scale independently, so customers can use it separately and pay for it.

 • The best property of Snowflake is that it provides separate storage and calculation options for data.

-• Snowflake is designed to ensure that users do not require minimal effort or interaction to perform performance or maintenance-related activities.
+• Snowflake ensures that users do not require minimal effort or interaction to perform performance or maintenance-related activities.

 Simplify Data Transfer to Snowflake with Hevo’s No-Code Data Pipeline